LondonStageDB/website/README.md

 - /includes/db.php
         Database config file (Not included in repo.
 You will need to create your own - see above)

-- /PDFs
-        Files and scripts used in the process of reading the dates from and splitting up the PDFs.
-These files are not required to run the website and can be deleted if desired.
 ```